-Thus, crypto allows the Digital Pushcart to do business without involving a bank at the time of the transaction.
+Thus, cryptocurrency allows the Digital Pushcart to do business without involving a bank at the time of the transaction.
 (Banks may be involved, however, at the first stage of buying crypto and at the last stage of converting crypto back to dollars.)

 This can be desirable, for reasons that will be spelled out later.

 In a typical credit or debit card transaction, the vendor pays any associated fees.
-In a typical crypto sale, however, both the vendor and the customer share the burden of the associated fees.
+In a typical cryptocurrency sale, however, both the vendor and the customer share the burden of the associated fees.
 However, Softwine Market has developed a system so that the customer does not shoulder any fees.

 Cryptocurrency does for money what the internet did for news: it cuts out the middleman.
 In the case of news, the middlemen were the professional reporters, editors and publishers of the mainstream media.
 Now, anyone, through their use of social media, can become a broadcaster.